Today In History logo TIH

 Events

-Port Arthur held out for 154 days.
-When the Russian garrison finally surrendered on January 2, 1905, roughly 15,000 soldiers were left standing from an original force of over 40,000.
-The Japanese had thrown 130,000 troops at the fortress, losing more than 57,000 in the process.
-Bodies piled up on the slopes of 203 Meter Hill so thick that soldiers used them as cover.
+Port Arthur held out for 154 days under conditions that foreshadowed the trench warfare of World War I a decade later.
+When the Russian garrison finally surrendered on January 2, 1905, roughly 15,000 soldiers remained from an original force of over 40,000.
+The Japanese besiegers had thrown 130,000 troops at the fortress and lost more than 57,000, making it one of the bloodiest sieges in modern military history.
+The Russo-Japanese War had erupted in February 1904 over competing imperial ambitions in Manchuria and Korea.
+Port Arthur, a warm-water port at the tip of China''s Liaodong Peninsula, was Russia''s most strategic naval base in the Pacific.
+Japan launched a surprise torpedo attack on the Russian fleet anchored in the harbor, then settled in for a siege that would test every assumption about modern warfare.
+General Nogi Maresuke''s Japanese forces assaulted the hilltop fortifications repeatedly, suffering catastrophic losses at 203 Meter Hill, where bodies piled so thick that attacking soldiers used corpses as cover.
+Nogi lost both of his sons in the fighting.
+The hill changed hands multiple times before Japanese artillery finally gained the high ground, allowing observers to direct fire onto the Russian fleet in the harbor below.
+Ship after ship was sunk at anchor.
 General Anatoly Stoessel surrendered against the wishes of his own war council.
-Some of his officers thought they could hold out longer.
-He disagreed.
+Several Russian officers believed the garrison could hold longer.
 The fall of Port Arthur sent shockwaves through every European capital.
-An Asian nation had beaten a European empire in a modern siege — the first time that had happened.
-Russia's Baltic Fleet, already sailing halfway around the world to relieve Port Arthur, arrived months later to be destroyed at Tsushima.
-The loss helped trigger the 1905 Russian Revolution.
+An Asian nation had defeated a European empire in a modern industrial siege, the first time that had happened in the era of mechanized warfare.
+Russia''s Baltic Fleet, already sailing halfway around the world to relieve Port Arthur, arrived months later only to be annihilated at the Battle of Tsushima.
+The combined humiliations helped trigger the 1905 Russian Revolution.

 Quote of the Day